isaozler/pareto-chart/README.md

 This plugin provides you the ability to draw a Pareto chart with `RDB` and `TimeSeries databases`.

 ## Features
-- Configurable vital view and trivial many lines
+- Configurable vital few and trivial many lines
 - Pan and zoom for detailed info without changing date range
 - Set decimals count on displayed values
 - Specify bar spacing